yourpunk/space-platformer/README.md

 ```
 If your spaceship explodes on launch... open an issue.
 I'll cry with you.

+## 📜 License

+This project is licensed under a custom license based on Creative Commons.
+🛠️ License code: CC BY-NC-ND 4.0 + Academic Use Restriction

 ## 👤 Author
 🚀 Crafted by Aleksandra Kenig (aka [yourpunk](https://github.com/yourpunk)).

 ### ⋆⭒˚.⋆🔭 If you ever dreamed of fighting aliens with attitude — you're my kind of people.
 💌 Wanna collab or throw some feedback?
 You know where to find me.